dpa-gmbh/metadata-mapper/README.md

-  -inputImage (-i) [String] filename of input image -outputImage (-o) [String] filename of resulting image -g2doc (-d) [String] filename of input G2 document -validateMapping (-v) [String] Validate given mapping file -emptyTagGroupBeforeMapping (-e) [flag] Removes all tags from those tag groups which are used by the mapping.
+  -inputImage (-i) [String] filename of input image -outputImage (-o) [String] filename of resulting image -g2doc (-d) [String] filename of input G2 document -validateMapping (-v) [String] Validate given mappingCustomization file -emptyTagGroupBeforeMapping (-e) [flag] Removes all tags from those tag groups which are used by the mappingCustomization.
 By default mapped tag values will be merged with existing tags
-  -mapping (-m) [String] filename of mapping file.
-By default it uses dpa mapping -printCharacterMappingTable (-c) [flag] Outputs configured character mapping table.
-Does not perform any mapping.
-Uses default mapping file if argument -m is omitted
+  -mappingCustomization (-m) [String] mappingCustomization file which is used to override and/or enhance the default mappingCustomization.
+By default it uses dpa mappingCustomization
+  -printCharacterMappingTable (-c) [flag] Outputs configured character mappingCustomization table.
+Does not perform any mappingCustomization.
+Uses default mappingCustomization file if argument -m is omitted
+  -exiftoolPath (-t) [String] Path to exiftool.
+Alternatively you may set environment variable EXIFTOOL -help (-h) [flag]
 ```

 The distribution contains samples in *./example*.
 Call the tool using these samples as